 What is the criteria of eligibility?

 Make-A-Wish also has set medical criteria to determine which children are eligible for a wish.
 A doctor who is treating the child justly determines whether the child can be medically eligible under the criteria or not.
-Once the doctor deems the child medically eligible for the wish, the eligibility process concludes.

 Why did you set criteria for eligibility?